junxit/us-congress-bills-117/bill.md

 ## § 7.
 Management costs

-Section 324(b)(2) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+- **(a)** *In general* Section 324(b)(2) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5165b(b)(2)(C)) is amended by adding at the end the following:
   > - **(C)** *Individual assistance* A grantee under section 408(f) may be reimbursed not more than 12 percent of the total award amount under each such section.
   > - **(D)** *Crisis counseling assistance, training, and case management services* A grantee and subgrantee, cumulatively, may be reimbursed not more than 15 percent of the total amount of the grant award under either section 416 or 426.

+- **(b)** *Administrative costs* Section 408(f)(1) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+5174) is amended—
+  - **(1)** by striking “(A) Grant to state.—” and all that follows through “subsection (g),” and inserting “Subject to subsection (g),” ; and
+  - **(2)** by striking subparagraph (B).

 ## § 8.
-Post-disaster housing study
+Individual assistance post-disaster housing study

 - **(a)** *In general* Not later than 1 year after the date of enactment of this Act, the Administrator of the Federal Emergency Management Agency shall—
-  - **(1)** conduct a study and develop a plan under which the Agency will address the challenges associated with providing housing assistance to survivors of major disasters or emergencies, including circumstances in which—
+  - **(1)** conduct a study and develop a plan under which the Agency will address the challenges associated with providing housing assistance to survivors of major disasters or emergencies pursuant to the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+5121 et seq.), including circumstances in which—
     - **(A)** the presence of multiple families within a single household; and
     - **(B)** the near loss of a community, with the majority of homes destroyed in such community, with discrete assessments on flood, wildfire, and earthquake events; and
   - **(2)** make recommendations for legislative changes needed to address the challenges described in paragraph (1).
+- **(b)** *Consultation* In conducting the study under subsection (a), the Administrator shall consult with other relevant Federal agencies and stakeholders.
-- **(b)** *Report to Congress* Upon completion of the activities carried out under subsection (a), the Administrator shall submit to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate a report containing the study and recommendations required under subsection (a).
+- **(c)** *Report to Congress* Upon completion of the activities carried out under subsection (a), the Administrator shall submit to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate a report containing the study and recommendations required under subsection (a).

 ## § 9.
 Funding for online guides for post-disaster assistance